elysium-suite/aeacus/docs/checks.md

 value = 'Status: active'
 ```

+> **Note!** If any check returns an error (e.g., something that it was not expecting), it will _never_ pass, even if it's a `Not` condition.
+This varies by check, but for example, if you try to check the content of a file that doesn't exist, it will return an error and not succeed-- even if you were doing `FileContainsNot`.

 **CommandOutput**: pass if command output matches exactly.
 If it returns an error, check never passes.
 Use of this check is discouraged.

 ```